 The core idea is that we should borrow from aviation to learn from near misses, and learn to protect ourselves and our systems better.
-The longer form is in the draft “Voluntary Reporting of Cybersecurity “Near Misses””
+The longer form is in the draft “That Was Close!
+Reward Reporting of Cybersecurity ‘Near Misses’”

 The talk was super-well received and I’m grateful to Sounil Yu and the participants in the philosphy track, who juggled so we could collaborate and brainstorm.
 If you’d like to help, by far the most helpful way would be to tell us about a near miss you’ve experienced using our form, and give us feedback on the form.
 Since Thursday, I’ve added a space for that feedback, and made a few other suggested adjustments which were easy to implement.

 If you’ve had a chance to think about definitions for either near misses or accidents, I’d love to hear about those, in comments, in your blog (trackbacks should work), or whatever works for you.
 If you were at Art Into Science, there’s a #near-miss channel on the conference Slack, and I’ll be cleaning up the notes.

 Image from the EHS Database, who have a set of near miss safety posters.